joe-speedboat/workshop.ansible/03 Getting Started.md

 Please note the **changed=0** in the output.
 This means that noting has been changed at all, the system got not modified at all.

-### ansible-test
-ansible-vault
+### ansible-vault

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMDc5Nzk5NCwtMjAwNjkzMDAxOSwtMT
-MwNDQ5MTMyOCwtMTY2MzcwMjMxNyw5Mjc0MzQwNTEsLTIxMTU2
-NjAzMzcsNjgxMzQ3NDIwLDIwMzU5NjU3MzhdfQ==
+eyJoaXN0b3J5IjpbLTI1MDc2ODMyMSwxNDIwNzk3OTk0LC0yMD
+A2OTMwMDE5LC0xMzA0NDkxMzI4LC0xNjYzNzAyMzE3LDkyNzQz
+NDA1MSwtMjExNTY2MDMzNyw2ODEzNDc0MjAsMjAzNTk2NTczOF
+19
 -->